DialedRide KineMetric Evidence Desk

 Target Practitioners

-Whether you are correcting an asymmetry following joint surgery or optimising mechanical work in a wind tunnel, DialedRide KineMetric translates raw sensor streams into actionable clinical evidence.
+Whether you are documenting a fit intervention, supporting a rehab-informed rider plan, or optimising mechanical work in a wind tunnel, DialedRide KineMetric translates raw sensor streams into studio-ready evidence.

 Professional Cycling Coaches

 Monitor the mechanical efficiency of training positions over time.
-Track changes in torque effectiveness (TE), pedalling smoothness (PS), and L/R power balance to confirm that performance gains are biomechanically sustainable.
+Track changes in torque effectiveness, pedalling smoothness, and L/R power balance to confirm that performance gains are biomechanically sustainable.

 Key Outcome Optimised power-phase adaptation and lower fatigue indexes.